Please note that the terms “member” and “registrant” are used interchangeably throughout our website

 • Elections are generally called in the fall, no later than the end of November each year.

-Nominees are asked to provide the College with a short biography that outlines their academic, practice and volunteer experience (250-word maximum).
+• No. Nominees cannot send out information about their self-nomination directly to other optometrists.
+The College will ask you for a short biography that outlines your academic, practice, and volunteer experience (250-word maximum).

 Learn more about volunteering for a committee.